vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 on her path.
 You told her: 'Now I <br>
 take you or this is a good bye. <br>
 I'll use you, you'll stay and sit.'"

+"You said: 'If you leave now I'll be <br>
+your boy friend no more,' and she stayed. <br>
+Then you talked with her 'bout this trade. <br>
+You thought what you did had to be."

+[...]